Depeche Mode tell us about emotional new album 'Memento Mori' and losing Andy Fletcher

 Work on ‘Memento Mori’ may have been well underway before Fletcher’s passing, but the synth player never would not get the chance to play on it.

-“He never got to hear any of it, which is really sad to me because there are songs on the record where I know he’d go, ‘This is the best things we’ve done in years’,” said Gahan.
+“He never got to hear any of it, which is really sad to me because there are songs on this record where I know he’d be like, ‘This is the best thing we’ve had in years’,” said Gahan.
 “I can hear his voice.
-I can also hear him saying, ‘Does every song have to be about death?’”
+I can also hear him saying, ‘Does every song have to be about death?!’”

 “The one thing I can do is make music with Martin, then we can go do our thing and hopefully that brings people together,” he said.
 “It’s just all too much [in the world and the news right now].
 You have to find a place for yourself somehow.
 This is what it is for us right now: making another record, and we’re going to go out and perform on these stages.